FauzieA/alx-pre_course/0x01-git/README.md

-updated up to date git project
+updated up to date git project for alx